particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 ### <!-- shared-diagram-label m-hat grove-conn title-label-paren -->Grove connector (8)<!-- end -->

 The Grove connector allows [Grove accessories](/reference/datasheets/accessories/gen3-accessories/#grove-starter-kit) to be added.
 Pins A1 and A2 are present on the connector.
-This allows the use of Grove I2C sensors.
+This allows the use of Grove analog and digital sensors.

 {{!-- BEGIN do not edit content below, it is automatically generated f77388d6-01aa-4a52-afa9-8d05985c5907 --}}